aquabu/blockchain_sketches/README.md

 ## Approach

-* Quick sketches - not the prettiest code, but clean enough to think about the code
+* Quick sketches - not the prettiest code, but clean enough to think about
 * Low ceremony examples
 * Fairly minimal use of libraries
-* No or limited tests except where it helps me think more clearly or illustrate usage
+* No or limited tests except where it helps me think more clearly or illustrates usage
 * Remember I said this isn't production code